Graham Chapman: Illness and death

-In 1988, Chapman made a routine visit to a dentist, who found a small, malignant tumour on one of his tonsils, leading to both being removed via a tonsillectomy.
-The following year, the cancer had spread into Chapman's spinal column, where another tumour was surgically removed.
+In 1988 Chapman made a routine visit to a dentist, who found a small, malignant tumour on one of his tonsils, leading to both being removed via a tonsillectomy.
+The following year it was discovered that the cancer had spread into Chapman's spinal column, where another tumour was surgically removed.
 Chapman had several chemotherapy treatments and surgeries during the final months of his life, but ultimately the cancer was declared inoperable.
 According to his brother, Chapman was visibly upset by the death of his mother that July, by which time he was terminally ill.
 Shortly afterwards, Chapman filmed scenes for the 20th anniversary of the first broadcast of Monty Python's Flying Circus, the final time he appeared on television.

 Chapman died on 4 October 1989 in Maidstone Hospital from resulting complications, aged 48.
 At the time of his death, he was being visited by Sherlock, brother John and his sister-in-law, and fellow Pythons Palin and Cleese, the latter of whom had to be led out of the room to deal with his grief.
-Peter Cook had intended to visit, but arrived too late and was visibly shaken by the news.
-Chapman's death occurred on the eve of the twentieth anniversary of the Pythons' collective debut on British television, and Jones called it "the worst case of party-pooping in all history".